stax76/mpv-scripts/README.md

 documented directly in the script via code comment at the beginning of the script.

 - [powershell-completion](powershell/mpv-powershell-completion.ps1) - Command line completion for mpv and mpv.net.
+- [command_palette](#command_palette) - Note that this script is now obsolete because mpv supports all this now directly using the built-in script select.lua.

-- [command_palette](#command_palette) - Searchable menu for bindings,
-  playlist, chapters, profiles, all tracks, audio tracks, video tracks, subtitle tracks, secondary subtitle tracks, subtitle lines, commands, properties, options, audio devices, Blu-ray titles, stream quality, aspect ratio, recent files.
+  Searchable menu for bindings, playlist, chapters, profiles, all tracks, audio tracks, video tracks, subtitle tracks, secondary subtitle tracks, subtitle lines, commands, properties, options, audio devices, Blu-ray titles, stream quality, aspect ratio, recent files.
+Note that this script is now obsolete because mpv supports all this now using the built-in script select.lua.
+- [search_menu](#search_menu) - Note that this script is now obsolete because mpv supports all this now directly using the built-in script select.lua.

-- [search_menu](#search_menu) - Searchable menu for bindings, commands, properties, playlist entries and audio/subtitle tracks.
+  Searchable menu for bindings, commands, properties, playlist entries and audio/subtitle tracks.
 - [auto_mode.lua](auto_mode.lua) - Use mpv as video player, music player and image viewer.
 - [delete_current_file.lua](delete_current_file.lua) - Moves the currently playing file instantly to the recycle bin.